Tekashi 6ix9ine’s ‘Dummy Boy’ Album Leaks Online

 An FBI investigation has reportedly placed Tekashi at the scene of an armed robbery that he is said to have been an accomplice to earlier this year.
 The prosecution in the case is also alleging that he had some degree of involvement in at least two shootings — one of which made headlines after it caused chaos at the Barclay’s Center.
 In addition to being at the wrong place at the wrong time, a search on the 22-year-old rapper’s home turned up an assault rifle.

 To Tekashi’s misfortune, his highly visible gang related social media activity has come back to bite him in a big way.
-He faces 32 years to life in prison if the prosecution can prove that he was instrumental in aiding the goals of a faction of the Nine Trey Bloods that cout documents refer to as the “Enterprise.”
+He faces 32 years to life in prison if the prosecution can prove that he was instrumental in aiding the goals of a faction of the Nine Trey Bloods that court documents refer to as the “Enterprise.”